CREDIT INFORMATION (PRIVACY) MANAGEMENT POLICY

 - as authorised under Australian law, regulation, court or tribunal.

-- deny access, only if such would be unlawful, required under Australian law, or by a court or tribunal, or would prejudice an official enforcement body investigation.
+(d) deny access, only if such would be unlawful, required under Australian law, or by a court or tribunal, or would prejudice an official enforcement body investigation.

-There are 3 ways a complaint can be made:
+There are 3 ways you may complain:

-- verbally, or in writing, to our Privacy Manager;
+- Verbally, or in writing, to our Privacy Manager.

 Office of the Australian Information Commission